googlearchive/IMD/README.md

 You load your dependencies (or instruct your users to), and `define` them in proper AMD fashion.
 That's it!

-Public modules are defined by name
+Public modules are defined by name:

 `squidbits.html`:
 ```html